Preparing the Device

 - Press and Hold — designed to be used in the following situations — ON/OFF, SHORTCUT MENU.

 Using LEFT or RIGHT buttons in the Menu.
 You can quickly choose Exit Shortcut from any position.
-Use the Function Button from any menu screen to exit to the Home Screen.
+Use the Function Button from any menu screen to exit to the Home Screen by pressing and holding down the Function button for a few seconds.

 By rotating the Diopter Adjustment Ring you will achieve optimal sharpness for your vision.
 Look through the eyepiece while focusing on the reticle and widgets on the screen.